What is The Quilt?

 How does the program work?

 The Quilt undertakes an RFP every three years to identify Internet service providers interested in and qualified to provide services to Quilt members.
-The Quilt seeks vendors willing to offer discounts based upon the aggregate Quilt bandwidth purchase (now more than 1 Tb) and which are willing to extend the technologies they deploy in their networks.
+Next RFP is in 2026.
+The Quilt seeks vendors willing to offer discounts based upon the aggregate Quilt bandwidth purchase (now more than 2 Tb) and which are willing to extend the technologies they deploy in their networks.
 The Quilt’s CIS RFP process is central to this quest.
 From this process, the Quilt selects several vendors with which it enters into master services agreements (MSA).
 Each MSA sets the pricing and terms the vendor (called an Authorized Quilt Provider or AQP) agrees to extend to Quilt members and the details of any associated discount mechanisms.
 Institutions registered as Authorized Quilt Buyers or AQB may purchase services from any of the AQPs under the basic terms stipulated in the Quilt MSA.

 How can my institution participate in the CIS program?

 To purchase services via the Quilt CIS program, your institution must be a registered AQB.
 NYSERNet registers its dues-paying members as AQBs and you must be a NYSERNet member to enroll as an AQB.

 How can my institution become a member of NYSERNet?

 To be considered for NYSERNet membership, your institution must meet NYSERNet’s membership requirements.
 You can learn more about NYSERNet membership here.
-If you believe your institution qualifies and you would like to join NYSERNet, you should contact Membership Managers, Sharon Akkoul (firstname.lastname@example.org or 315-413-0345 x5201) or Larry Gallery (email@example.com or 315-413-0345 x5429).
+If you believe your institution qualifies and would like to join NYSERNet, you should contact firstname.lastname@example.org.

 Can’t my institution simply become a member of the Quilt instead?